 Information about the Government's programme to repeal redundant laws.

-The Statutes Repeal Bill was introduced on 6 September 2016.
-It repeals 124 spent Acts, and partially repeals a further 8 Acts.
-All of the Acts and sections identified have been identified as spent, meaning they have no or very minor effects, or they exist to achieve a regulatory purpose that is no longer relevant.
-By repealing unnecessary and spent regulation the Statutes Repeal Bill makes the statute book easier to navigate for users and easier to administer for departments.
+A Statutes Repeal Bill was introduced on 6 September 2016 and enacted on 2 June 2017.
+It repealed 128 spent Acts, and partially repealed a further 9 Acts.
+All of the listed Acts and sections had been identified and certified as spent, meaning they had no or very minor effects, or they existed to achieve a regulatory purpose that was no longer relevant.
+By repealing unnecessary and spent legislation Statutes Repeal Bills make the statute book easier to navigate for users and easier to administer for departments.
+More pieces of legislation are likely to be redundant and, over time, more will become redundant, which will be addressed in future Statutes Repeal Bills.

-The Statutes Repeal Bill is part of an ongoing programme by the Government to identify and repeal spent legislation in order to keep the statute books up to date and fit for purpose.
-Over time more pieces of legislation will become redundant which may create a need for further Statutes Repeals Bills in future.
+Statutes Repeal Bills are a small part of an ongoing programme by the Government to keep the statute books up to date and fit for purpose.

-Read the media statement by Hon Steven Joyce, Minister for Regulatory Reform on the Beehive website: Statutes Repeal Bill introduced to Parliament (6 September 2016)
+Read the media statements by the then Minister for Regulatory Reform on the Beehive website: Statutes Repeal Bill introduced to Parliament (6 September 2016) and Statutes Repeal Bill passes third reading (30 May 2017).

-If you have any further suggestions of redundant statutes that could be suitable for repeal, contact the Treasury at email@example.com.
+If you have any further suggestions of redundant legislation that could be suitable for repeal, please contact the Treasury at firstname.lastname@example.org.